 Sarah E. Merkle is one of only five lawyers in the world to have earned the credentials Certified Professional Parliamentarian-Teacher (CPP-T) and Professional Registered Parliamentarian (PRP).

-As a parliamentarian, Sarah serves deliberative assemblies of all sizes, including corporations, nonprofit associations, law firms, legislative bodies, political parties, unions, religious groups and churches, government agencies, trade associations, and condominium and homeowner associations.
-She is one of few parliamentarians who has worked with political parties on both sides of the aisle at the national level.
+As a parliamentarian, Sarah serves deliberative assemblies of all sizes, including corporations, non-profit associations, law firms, legislative bodies, unions, religious groups and churches, government agencies, trade associations, and condominium and homeowner associations.
 Sarah views parliamentary procedure as a tool and is intent on using procedural rules to enhance, rather than hinder, clients’ meetings.
 It is this practical approach that sets Sarah apart and enables her clients to attain goals and accomplish objectives with maximum efficiency.

 Sarah graduated with honors from the University of South Carolina School of Law and served as a law clerk to the Honorable Henry F. Floyd on the United States Court of Appeals for the Fourth Circuit.
 While in law school, she was elected editor-in-chief of the South Carolina Law Review and named USC’s Outstanding Law Student of the Year by the National Association of Women Lawyers.